Thank you for reading and reviewing! I hope you enjoy this chapter.

 "Why do they look so sick?"
 Suki asked what was on everybody else's mind.

 She grimaced at a slight pain in her lower abdomen, but assured her worried husband-to-be that she was fine when he moved to help her.
 Sokka had tried to convince her to stay at the palace and rest, but she refused to be sitting on her behind like a lazy noblewoman.
 She was a warrior for Kyoshi's sake!

 "Hmm?"
 Zuko pondered as he scanned the area and the people around them.
 "The people didn't look so unhealthy when Uncle and I lived here.
 I don't understand."

 "Excuse me," Aang said politely as he stopped an elderly couple who passed them by.
 "Why do the people look so sick?"

 The bald, old man and his skinny wife looked up and squinted at the strangers with the nice, clean clothing.
 They immediately recognized the Avatar with his monk robes and arrow tattoos before they gaped at the tall, black-haired young man looking down at them.
 They saw the glinting fire crown, the fine red and black attire, and the infamous scar on his face.

 "Fire Lord Zuko!" the aged couple exclaimed and began a series of bows.

-Aang was a bit confused at the way they had practically looked past him since he was so used to the adoring attention always being directed at him, that it irked him.
+Aang was a bit confused at the way they had basically looked past him.
+Since he was so used to adoring attention always being directed at him, being ignored irked him.

 "Uh…please, you can stop that now," Zuko said uncomfortably at the almost groveling people before him.
-He looked around surreptitiously to make sure they were not gathering a crowd.
+He looked around surreptitiously to make sure a crowd was not gathering at this unwanted attention.

 "Yes, of course!" the man obeyed, but not before they gave one last deep bow.